infinyon/data-engineering-workshop/03-01-2023-best-practice/README.md

  ### Running Jolt Transformation

-The Jolt transformat allow JSON to JSON transformation.
-The transformation specification is in the `jolt.yaml` file.
+Jolt is a DSL language for JSON to JSON transformation.
+We defined the transformation specification is in the `jolt.yaml` file.
 The transformation specification is in the [Jolt](https://intercom.help/godigibee/en/articles/4044359-transformer-getting-to-know-jolt).

 In the `jolt.yaml` file, you will see the following: